SUDA-LA/ucca-parser/README.md

 ## Performance

-Here are the results on French dataset I re-run on June 14, 2019.
+Here are the results on French dataset I re-ran on June 14, 2019.
 Note that the paper does not provide the results on test data(without bert).

 | description          | dev primary | dev remote | dev average | test 20K    primary | test 20K remote | test 20K average |
 | -------------------- | ----------- | ---------- | ----------- | ------------------- | --------------- | ---------------- |